UnitedEffects/ueauth/README.md

 * NOTIFICATION_PLUGIN_ENABLED = true
 * DEFAULT_NOTIFICATION_PLUGIN_URL = 'https://youremailortextservice.com/path'
+* DEFAULT_NOTIFICATION_API_IDENTIFIER = 'secret-id-used-to-identify-global-notifications-service'
+    * this is the audience requested in the client-credential jwt
+    * this should be rotated on some basis

 This will result in a POST http request to the DEFAULT_NOTIFICATION_PLUGIN_URL for the following interactions:
 * invitations (optional - will work without)